From MozillaZine Knowledge Base

 All add-ons have a maximum version field that specifies the last supported version of Thunderbird.
 Some add-on authors don't update their add-ons often enough to keep the version information current.
 However, if the add-on supports at least version 10 of Thunderbird and doesn't have binary components (like Lightning and Enigmail do) it should be "compatible by default".

-- Keep the Inbox empty.
-Move new messages that you want to keep to another folder after you've read them.
+- Keep the Inbox fairly empty.
+A good rule of thumb is no more than 500 messages.
+Try to get in the habit of moving messages that you want to keep to another folder after you've read them.
 This may help avoid corrupting your Inbox folder, and will help maintain best performance.

 - Regularly empty your Junk Folder and your Trash folder.